 Copies of the R.I.
-Statutes are available in the following offices: Counseling, Health Services, Student Conduct and Community Standards, Public Safety, Residence Life and Housing, and the Gender Resource Center
+Statutes are available in the following offices: Counseling, Health Services, Student Conduct and Conflict Resolution, Public Safety, Residence Life and Housing, and the Title IX Office.

 What RWU Conduct & Sanctions Apply to Sexual MisconductClick to Open

-Sexual misconduct is considered to be one of the most serious violations of the Code.
-Students found responsible for a violation specifically of sexual assault through the RWU conduct process will receive a sanction of suspension for no less than one semester and up to expulsion from the University.
-Other violations of Conduct Codes 2 and 3 can result in a sanction range up to expulsion as well.
+Sexual misconduct (Conduct Code 2) is considered to be one of the most serious violations of the Roger Williams Student University Code of Conduct.
+Students found responsible for a violation of sexual assault through the Sexual Misconduct Review Process will receive a sanction of suspension for no less than one semester up to dismissal from the University.
+Other violations of Conduct Code 2 can result in a sanction range up to dismissal as well.
 All RWU students are responsible for being familiar with and abiding by the standards of conduct in this section.